PyCQA/autoflake/README.rst

 *autoflake* removes unused imports from Python code.
 It makes use of pyflakes_ to do this.

-autoflake only removes unused imports for modules that are part of the standard library.
+By default, autoflake only removes unused imports for modules that are part of the standard library.
 (Other modules may have side effects that make them unsafe to remove automatically.)

 autoflake also removes useless ``pass`` statements.